ErpNetDocs/tech/advanced/concepts/aggregates.md

 The end goal is to have a more light approach.

-If there's great demand, the aggregate commit event could be added for **[user business rules](https://docs.erp.net/tech/advanced/user-business-rules/index.html)**.
+If there's great demand, the aggregate commit event could be added for user business rules.

 #### See also: